-- Social security and Medicare taxes on the employee's reported tips, and
+- Social security, Medicare, Additional Medicare, or railroad retirement taxes on the employee's reported tips, and

-- Federal income taxes on the employee's reported tips.
+- Federal, state, and local income taxes on the employee's reported tips.

 When preparing an employee's Form W-2, include wages, tips, and other compensation in the box labeled "Wages, tips, other compensation."
 Include Medicare wages and tips, and social security tips in their respective boxes.
 When figuring the employer's liability for federal unemployment tax, add the reported tips to the employee's wages.

 If the total tips reported by all employees at your large food or beverage establishment are less than 8 percent of your gross receipts (or a lower rate approved by the IRS), you must allocate the difference between the actual tip income reported and 8 percent of gross receipts among the employees who received tips.
 You may base the allocation on each employee's share of gross receipts or share of total hours worked, or on a written agreement between you and your employees.
 You're required to report the amount allocated on Form W-2 in the box labeled "Allocated Tips" for each employee to whom you allocated tips.
-Penalties may be imposed for both failing to file and failing to furnish a correct Form W-2 for each form on which you fail to include this required information.
-Don't withhold income, social security or Medicare taxes on allocated tips, since your employee didn't report these amounts to you.
+Penalties may be imposed for both failing to file and failing to furnish a correct Form W-2 on which you fail to include this required information.
+Don't withhold income, social security, Medicare, Additional Medicare, or railroad retirement taxes on allocated tips, since your employee didn't report these amounts to you.